-Successful ThinkingGrade Level: 7 or 8Course Length: SemesterSome of the most important skills that students can learn in school are how to solve complex problems and think "successfully" when approaching life.
+Course Length: Semester Some of the most important skills that students can learn in school are how to solve complex problems and think "successfully" when approaching life.
 This course will focus on the 16 Habits of Mind and how successful thinking habits can make all of the difference in school but also the real world.
 Students will be exposed to several project-based learning opportunities for them to apply and practice their successful thinking and problem solving skills.
 Building student's capacity to think bigger, deeper, and with skill is something that this course will accomplish.
-These skills will assist students and in life as they transition into high school.
+These skills will assist students and in life as

-World LanguagesGrade Level: 7 or 8Course Length: Semester
+World Languages Grade Level: 7 or 8 Course Length: Semester